pipiscrew/timeline/health/gut.md

 **Espresso** tends to be **less** acidic than **French** press coffee.
 This is because espresso is brewed using a **high-pressure** extraction method, which results in a faster and more **efficient** extraction of the coffee compounds.
 Since the extraction time is so short, the overall acidity level in espresso is often **lower than** in French press coffee.

+### Coffee variants

+* Brazilian coffee: Low acidity *(Mellow, nutty, subtle hints of chocolate and caramel)*
+* Sumatran (Indonesian) coffee: Low to medium acidity *(Earthy, full-bodied, low to medium acidity, notes of cedar, tobacco, and dark chocolate)*
+* Jamaican Blue Mountain coffee: Low to medium acidity *(Smooth, low to medium acidity, notes of chocolate, nuts, and floral tones)*
+* Colombian coffee: Medium to high acidity *(Balanced, mild, notes of chocolate, caramel, and nuts)*
+* Guatemalan coffee: Medium to high acidity *(Complex, bright acidity, notes of chocolate, citrus, and floral tones)*
+* Ethiopian coffee: High acidity *(Fruity, floral, wine-like acidity, notes of blueberry, raspberry, and jasmine)*
+* Kenyan coffee: High acidity *(Bright, complex, wine-like acidity, notes of black currant, citrus, and spice)*
+* Costa Rican coffee: High acidity *(Bright, clean, high acidity, notes of citrus, honey, and brown sugar)*

+**Brazilian** coffee beans that have a smooth, nutty flavor with a low acidity level.
+Is often used in blends with other coffee varieties to add body and depth to the flavor profile.

+**Colombian** coffee beans are highly sought after for their rich, full-bodied flavor, and bright acidity.
+Is often used in blends with other coffee varieties to add complexity and depth to the flavor profile.

+**Guatemalan** coffee beans that have a complex flavor profile with bright acidity.
+Is often used in blends with other coffee varieties to add brightness and complexity to the flavor profile.

+**Arabica** coffee is primarily grown in Latin America, particularly in Brazil, Colombia, and Ethiopia.
+It is also grown in other regions such as Central America, Africa, and Asia.
+Arabica coffee accounts for approximately 60% of the world's coffee production.

+**Robusta** coffee is primarily grown in Africa, particularly in countries such as Uganda, Ivory Coast, and Cameroon.
+It is also grown in other regions such as Asia and Brazil.
+Robusta coffee accounts for approximately 40% of the world's coffee production.
+It has a stronger and more bitter flavor than Arabica.

 -----

 author notes